 The table numbers are even easier to put together than the place cards, as no folding is required.
 Download the template and add your table numbers in MS Word.
 If you are naming your tables rather than using numbers, you can replace the number with the table name.
 You will need to change the font size and reposition the text box to line everything up neatly.
 Print, and cut in half and in half again as you did with the place cards.

 Display the table numbers using your favorite stand.
 A few of my favorite ideas for stands can be seen here.

 The seating chart is also simple to put together.
 Download the template and open in your word processing program.
 I’ve set the layout as an alphabetized table.
 The easiest way to get your guest names and table numbers into the chart is to create an alphabetized list in Excel, then copy and paste the columns in.
 When you are happy with your formatting save the file and either put it on a thumb drive or email it to the copy shop of your choice.
-The seating chart prints on 11 x 17” paper, and chances are your home printer won’t print something this large.
+The seating chart will fit best on 11 x 17” paper and chances are your home printer won’t print something this large.
 A quick trip to your local FedEx Office with the file on a thumb drive solves this problem.
 And you can use their paper cutter for your place cards and table numbers while you are there.

-Now with very little effort and very little expense you will have a perfectly coordinated reception with no one spinning aimlessly in the center of the room trying to figure out where they should go!
+Now with very little effort (and very little expense), you will have a perfectly coordinated reception with no one spinning aimlessly in the center of the room trying to figure out where they should go!
 Enjoy!

 Make Your Own DIY Wedding Invitations with Download and Print!